Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 and the rightmost log entry's timestamp is more than `10*max_behind` milliseconds in the past, the client MUST report the provisional inclusion proof to a party distinct from the issuing Certificate Authority and the operator of the Transparency Log.
-The client can then delete the associated state at will.
+After this, the client MAY delete the associated state.

 The purpose of reporting provisional inclusion proofs that are unable to be resolved is to ensure that there is broader ecosystem awareness of a potential issue with the Transparency Log.
-The extent to which there was any malicious behavior or operational errors, and any corrective action that should be taken, would need to be decided out-of-band.
+The extent to which there was any malicious behavior or operational errors, and any corrective action to be taken, would need to be decided out-of-band.